ABOUT THE ARTIST and OWNER

 studio and individual companies on three and a half acres of mountain property.

-retail showroom which, along with three online shopping cart companies, offers
+retail gallery which, along with online shopping carts, offers fine art and

 unique or one of kind creations, much of which we produce ourselves.